 The zoning application brought forward by Sub4 Development and Jackson Dearborn ("Sub4/JD") is a request to assemble and rezone the property located at southwest corner of Indian School Road and Marshall Way (the "Property") in Old Town Scottsdale (consisting of six vacant parcels and two parcels of City owned land) for the development of a new mixed-use project known as The Artisan Scottsdale.
 The site consists of approximately 1.92 +/- gross acres in total (approximately 0.92 +/- net acres) and the zoning request is from the current C-2 DO district to D/DMU-Type 2 PBD DO and D/DC-Type 1 PBD DO.
 The proposed mixed-use development will provide 83+/residences, approximately 5,000 s.f. of commercial space, an art space, The Artisan Public Plaza - public plaza improvements (on the City parcels to be purchase by Sub4/JD) and underground public parking in the core of Old Town.
 This proposal supports and complements nearby galleries, cultural venues, employment, entertainment, retail, and support services.
 A key consideration with this development is the proposed 56+/- underground public parking spaces included with the application along with the public plaza improvements associated with the two City remnant parcels to be purchased by the builder.
-Further, this request includes no bonus requests for height, density, or gross floor area ratio ("GFAR") beyond the base PBD requirements and only one amended development standard to allow for a greater setback average along Marshall Way (building location percentage) due to the unique street angle and proposed building configuration.
+Further, this request includes no bonus requests for height, density, or gross floor area ratio ("GFAR") beyond the base PBD requirements and no amended development standards.